dasepli/Research-Achievements-MS/README.md

-# Research-Achievements-MS
+# Research Achievements Management System
-A Research Achievements Management System Developed By Our Team
+A Research Achievements Management System Developed By Our Team @CS ECNU